Linaro/website/_posts/2019/03/2019-03-05-io-bandwidth-management-for-production-quality-services.md

   - BFQ
 image:
     featured: true
-    path: /assets/images/blog/data-center-stock-image.jpg
+    path: /assets/images/blog/servers-cern.jpg
 ---
-I/O control is the most powerful Linux solution for guaranteeing bandwidths with storage; but the most used I/O-control mechanism, throttling, can waste up to 80% of the storage speed, and fails to provide target guarantees with some common workloads (full details here [@IO-control-issues]).
+I/O control is the most powerful Linux solution for guaranteeing bandwidths with storage; but the most used I/O-control mechanism, throttling, can waste up to 80% of the storage speed, and fails to provide target guarantees with some common workloads (full details here [IO-control-issues]).

 So, how do providers of production-quality services currently guarantee bandwidth to clients, containers, virtual machines and so on?
 Do they use also alternative solutions (to throttling)?
 If so, do these alternatives reach higher utilizations of storage resources?

 In this article we try to answer these questions, by surveying (hopefully all) typical solutions.
 In particular, we will see that yes, service providers do use other solutions too, but no, alternatives definitely do not reach higher utilizations, except for when confronted with very friendly workloads.
 The most effective alternative, dedicated storage, may easily discard more than 90% of the available speed.

-We complete this survey by summing up the results already obtained for throttling [@low-limit] and the *BFQ* (Budget Fair Queueing) I/O scheduler [@bfq-doc] in [@IO-control-issues].
+We complete this survey by summing up the results already obtained for throttling [low-limit] and the *BFQ* (Budget Fair Queueing) I/O scheduler [bfq-doc] in [IO-control-issues].

 Minimum, maximum and average bandwidth
 ======================================